pixelworxio/livewire-workflows/README.md

 {
     use InteractsWithWorkflows;

-    // No need to set protected ?string $workflowName = 'checkout';
+    // protected ?string $workflowName = 'checkout'; // No need to set }
-}
 ```